 Jim, Susan, and their young daughters live in Westover Hills on Richmond’s Southside.

 Val is a life-long Richmonder.
 She graduated from the University of Richmond in 2003 with a degree in English and her teaching license.
 After spending a few years teaching 5th grade language arts, science, and social studies in nearby Chesterfield County, Val worked as a copywriter, editor, and freelance columnist for Richmond-area publications.

 Val joined the City Church staff as our administrator in July 2008.
 Her primary roles at City Church include managing our communication efforts; supporting her fellow staff members with any-and-all administrative needs; and maintaining the church’s financial and membership records.

-Val lives on the Northside with her husband, Ross, their son, and (as of this writing) two very old dogs.
+Val lives on the Northside with her husband, Ross, and their son.

 Meg was born and raised in Lookout Mountain, Georgia.
 After graduating from the University of Virginia in 2002 with a degree in Religious Studies, Meg moved to Austin, Texas and spent seven-and-a-half years working for Reformed University Fellowship (RUF) at the University of Texas.
 After her time with RUF, Meg was Special Projects Manager at the Lyndon Johnson Presidential Library and Museum where she worked on special exhibits, events, and a book project.
 Meg moved to Richmond in February 2011 after marrying Jon-Marc, the area director of FOCUS in Richmond and Central Virginia.
 She joined City Church’s staff as the Director of Women’s Ministry shortly thereafter.